Summary: in this tutorial, you will learn how to use the SQL SELECT

 clause first and then the SELECT

-The semicolon (;) is not part of a query.
-The database server uses it to separate two SQL statements.
+) is not part of a query.
+The database server uses the semicolon to separate two SQL statements.

-statements, you need to separate them using the semicolon (;
+statements, you need to separate them using a semicolon (;

 ).
-Check out the SQL syntax for more information.
+Check the SQL syntax for more information.

-If you want to query data from all the columns of the table, you can use the asterisk (*) operator instead if specifying all the column names:
+If you want to retrieve data from all the columns of the table, you can list all the columns in the SELECT

 SELECT * FROM table_name;